Stolichnaya: History

 During the dissolution of the Soviet Union, steps were taken to transform state-owned Stolichnaya producer VO Sojuzplodoimport (later VVO Sojuzplodoimport) into a privately held company.
 Since the early 90s, the personnel of the vodka factory and control of the trademarks had been managed by VAO Sojuzplodoimport (later: VZAO Sojuzplodoimport).
-In 1997 they were transferred to ZAO Sojuzplodimport which, in turn, sold them to the SPI (Spirits) group in 1999.
+In 1997 they were transferred to ZAO Sojuzplodimport which sold them to the SPI (Spirits) group in 1999.

 The SPI Group is a private company chartered in Luxembourg, founded and owned by Russian billionaire Yuri Shefler, that distributes a wide variety of Russian spirits, having purchased a number of former Soviet brands and operations.
 Stoli Group USA is a unit of SPI Group that markets Stoli vodka.
-While FKP produces in Kaliningrad, Russia (for the Russian market and the Benelux market), SPI Group distributes and produces from Latvia.
+FKP produces in Kaliningrad, Russia, for the Russian market and the Benelux market.
+SPI Group distributes and produces from Latvia.
 FKP Sojuzplodoimport and the SPI Group have been in dispute over the ownership of various trademarks since 2003.